ajschumacher/gadsdc/01-workflow/README.md

 Optional:
  * Make your own EC2 micro Ubuntu instance and set it up a little.
+ * Try out [csvkit](http://csvkit.readthedocs.org/), which makes data at the command line a lot more fun!
  * Do the `emacs` tutorial.
 In `emacs`, press `control` and `h`, then press `t`.
  * Learn more about `sed` and `awk`.
  * Read this chapter from the Bad Data Handbook: "Myths of cloud computing"